pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/components/api.md

 ### Azure

 {{% notes type="info" %}}
 Many of Azure's services support using Managed System Identity (MSI).
-As such, the Pulumi Service can also be configured to use MSI to connect to all dependent Azure services (such as Azure KeyVault and Azure Storage).
+As such, the Pulumi Cloud can also be configured to use MSI to connect to all dependent Azure services (such as Azure KeyVault and Azure Storage).
 However, if you would like to use a self-managed Service Principal (aka AAD client credentials) instead, you must specify the Azure Storage account key using the `AZURE_STORAGE_KEY` env var.